HenryAWE/asbind20/doc/object_type.md

 ### List Constructor
 Registered by `list_constructor<ListElementType>("pattern")`.
 This helper expects the registered type is constructible with `ListElementType*`.
 If your pattern is repeated or contains variable type (`?`) which cannot have a consistent element type, you can ignore this template argument.
 The `ListElementType` will be set to `void` by default.

+If you have a constructor that satisfies some common C++ paradigm, you can use a policy type as the second template argument.
+For example, if your class accept an iterator range of `int`, whose declaration is `template <typename Iterator> type(Iterator start, Iterator stop)`, you can register it by `.list_constructor<int, asbind20::policies::as_iterators>("repeat int")`.
+You can check the `namespace asbind20::policies` for more list constructor policies.

 If you already have a wrapper, you can register it with `list_constructor_function()`.
 The supported calling convention of this helper are `GENERIC`, `CDECL_OBJLAST`, and `CDECL_OBJFIRST`.